Pit Bull, Akita Escape Walker And Attack Two Smaller Dogs In Palatine; One Smaller Dog Dies

 The larger dogs slipped out of their walker’s control and attacked the smaller dog.
 The woman who owned the smaller dog tried to shield the animal from the attack and was also bitten.

-After the first victim was able to get to safety with her dog, the pit bull and the Akita spotted another small white dog being walked on a leash by a man – and they charged and attacked that dog too.READ MORE: CTA Yellow Line Shut Down Due To Debris On Tracks
+After the first victim was able to get to safety with her dog, the pit bull and the Akita spotted another small white dog being walked on a leash by a man – and they charged and attacked that dog too.READ MORE: Lawyer Asks For Mental Health Counseling For Serial Stowaway Marilyn Hartman While She's In Jail

 They also bit the man walking the smaller dog as he tried to defend the animal.